5 Ways to Attract Students with Video Content

 The final two years of school revolve around researching potential universities and organizing day trips to visit them.
 Depending on how far and wide doting parents have to drive their children to their potential future destinations, devising virtual tours and open days is an excellent way for students and parents to explore what your university has to offer.
 Everyone saves time and money spent on travelling and makes finding the right university a lot easier.
 Students can explore every nook and cranny from the comfort of their homes.
 They’re also free to take tours at their own pace, allowing flexibility in their busy revision schedules.

 Virtual open days don’t just assist in searching for the right university.
 They also significantly help students with disabilities.
 Those with mobility issues have to factor in extra time and special requirements, so exploring a university virtually lifts several burdens.
-They can also see how accessible particular are including lecture halls, seminar rooms, and accommodation.
+They can also see how accessible particular rooms are including lecture halls, seminar rooms, and accommodation.
 Demonstrating your commitment to accessibility through both physical and virtual means is imperative in encouraging students with disabilities to enrol.

-2. Taster Content
+2. Taster Video Content of Lectures

 Now that we’ve discussed how to advertise your university’s facilities through video, showing the type of content courses will teach is the next step.
 From summaries of module content to taster lectures, prospective students can see whether your lecturers inspire them enough to pursue their studies with you.
 Professors can explain how a course is structured and graded, and what academic support is available.
 In doing so, lecturers can begin to build a rapport with prospective students, further inviting them to attend their university.